MICS-Lab/scyan/docs/advanced/data.md

 ## Prepare your Python objects

-You have to prepare your cytometry data and create your knowledge table as described in the [preprocessing tutorial](../tutorials/preprocessing.ipynb).
+You must prepare your cytometry data and create your knowledge table as described in the [preprocessing tutorial](../tutorials/preprocessing.ipynb).

 !!! tips

-    Read our [advice](../advanced/advice.md) to create this table.
+    Read our [advice](../advanced/advice.md) to create the knowledge table.
 A great table leads to better predictions.

 !!! info

-    You can have an example of a data object and of a knowledge-table by running:
+    If needed, you have an example of an `adata` object and a knowledge-table if you run:

     ```python
     adata, marker_pop_matrix = scyan.data.load("aml")